Farewell My Concubine (film): Plot

+During the Second Sino-Japanese War, Xiaolou is arrested after confronting Japanese soldiers, and Juxian asks Dieyi to help secure his release.
+Dieyi performs for the Japanese in exchange for Xiaolou's freedom, but after Japan's surrender, the Kuomintang authorities charge him with treason.
+Xiaolou and Juxian seek Yuan's help to save him, but Juxian miscarries during the crisis.
+Dieyi is eventually released, yet the incident deepens the emotional distance between him, Xiaolou, and Juxian.
+As his personal and professional life declines, Dieyi becomes addicted to opium.

 Ending of the play of the same name performed in 2007.
 In the film, the hegemon-king (right) is played by Xiaolou, and the concubine (left) is played by Dieyi.

 When the communist forces win the civil war, Yuan is sentenced to death, and Xiao Si becomes an avid follower of the new government, questioning his teacher about his position regarding the new government approved plays and after receiving a negative answer, accuses him of being a capitalist.
-Dieyi's addiction negatively affects his performances and renders him unable to sing, but he is ultimately rehabilitated with the help of Xiaolou and Juxian.
+Dieyi's addiction negatively affects his performances and renders him unable to sing, but he ultimately quits opium with the help of Xiaolou and Juxian.
 Xiao Si nurtures resentment against Dieyi because of his rigorous teachings and usurps his role in Farewell My Concubine in the middle of a performance.
 Xiaolou initially refuses to perform with Xiao Si, but the latter implicitly threatens him with the politics of not performing for the masses, and Xiaolou continues the performance.
 Devastated by the betrayal, Dieyi secludes himself and refuses to reconcile with Xiaolou.

 As the Cultural Revolution continues, the Peking Opera is prohibited and replaced with Maoist plays.
-The entire opera troupe is forced into a struggle session, accused by Xiao Si and Na Kun, by Red Guards.
+The entire opera troupe, accused by Xiao Si and Na Kun, is forced into a struggle session by Red Guards.
 The opera troupe is forced to dress up and is paraded around town while being ridiculed by their captors as well as bystanders.
 Xiaolou's mighty and meaningful stage makeup becomes smudged after being beaten up by the Red Guards: Dieyi, in full costume of Consort Yu, calmly picks up the brush and finishes the stage makeup for a humiliated and weakened Xiaolou.
 Then, under pressure, Xiaolou accuses Dieyi of counterrevolutionary acts.
 After Xiaolou implies Dieyi is homosexual, Dieyi tells the guards that Juxian was a prostitute.
 To protect himself from further persecution, Xiaolou swears that he does not love Juxian and will "make a clean break" with her.